-People living downriver of SRS may receive some dose by drinking water that contains radioactive releases from the Site.
-Tritium in downriver drinking water represented the highest percentage of the dose (about 78%) customers of the three downriver water treatment plants received.
+People living downriver of SRS may receive some dose by drinking water that contains radioactive releases from the Site and from VEGP and BLLDF.
+In 2020, SRS estimated the maximum potential drinking water dose from all sources to be 0.028 mrem (0.00028 mSv).
+Tritium in downriver drinking water represented the highest percentage of the dose (about 71%) customers of the three downriver water treatment plants received.

-In 2019, SRS-only releases were responsible for a maximum potential drinking water dose of 0.0076 mrem (0.000076 mSv).
-This dose is about 37% less than the 2018 dose of 0.012 mrem.
-SRS attributes this decrease to the 50% increase in the Savannah River effective flow rate during 2019, which caused more dilution.
-DOE and EPA do not have a specific regulatory drinking water dose limit, but EPA bases its MCLs, as defined in 40 CFR 141 (EPA 2000), on a potential dose of about 4 mrem/yr for beta and gamma emitters.
-The 2019 maximum drinking water dose of 0.0076 mrem is well below this value.
+SRS-only releases were responsible for a maximum potential drinking water dose of 0.011 mrem (0.00011 mSv).
+DOE and EPA do not have a specific regulatory drinking water dose limit, but EPA bases its

+MCLs, as defined in 40 CFR 141 (EPA 2000), on a potential dose of about 4 mrem/yr for beta and gamma emitters.
+The 2020 maximum drinking water dose of 0.011 mrem is well below this value.